kylermccoy/WebCheckers/docs/DesignDoc.md

 The following Tiers/Layers model shows a high-level view of the webapp's architecture.

-![The Tiers & Layers of the Architecture](architecture-tiers-and-layers.png)
+![The Tiers & Layers of the Architecture](architecture-tiers-and-layers.png) _Figure 2: Diagram of the WebCheckers Architectural Structure_

 As a web application, the user interacts with the system using a browser.
 The client-side of the UI is composed of HTML pages with